 - Stated outright by the Minbari ambassador Delenn as the reason that only humans could have built Babylon 5 - "Humans build communities."

 - She likes this so much, she becomes part human herself with that cocoon thing, and then marries and has the child of John Sheridan.
 Of course, it helps that she needed all that in order to be come one-third of The One.

-- Humanity's hat is so big that when Humanity is threatened by a civil war, the other races form an alliance (Including races that are rivals or were at war) to support and help the humans (and the rest of the galaxy) because the prospect of losing Humanity's moderating, diplomatic voice is too bad.
+- Humanity's hat is so big that when Humanity is threatened by a civil war, the other races (including some that are rivals or were at war) form an alliance to support and help the humans (and the rest of the galaxy) because the prospect of losing Humanity's moderating, diplomatic voice is unacceptable.

 - In Alan Dean Foster's Design For Great-Day, humans have this role.
 It's suggested that this is due to humans having an exceptional flair with language (being able to "talk the legs off a crocodile and insult its parentage in the process").

 - In parts of the Star Wars Expanded Universe this trope seems to come up.
 Humanity is not the galaxy's most diplomatic species, and individuals vary wildly, but there's a joke that goes "How do you know a [species] is lying?
 Their mouth is open", in which [species] is filled in by Hutts, Bothans, or humans.
 There are a lot of places where humans are the only/majority population though, so it'd be plain stupid to send a Bothan diplomat to Kashyyyk, or a Trandoshan one to Naboo.